 There are more books due in 2018 that I’m looking forward to.
 Which, I wonder, will surprise me?

-UPDATE 18-01-01: I missed three other notable map history books that appeared in 2017 because I looked only for books physically on my shelves; two I have yet to purchase (but which I can now, thanks to some nice gift cards for Christmas) and I have a PDF of the third:
+UPDATE 18-01-01: I missed three other notable map history books that appeared in 2017 because I looked only for books physically on my shelves; two I have yet to purchase (but which I can now, thanks to some nice gift cards for Christmas!):

 Cams, Mario.
 2017.
 Companions in Geography: East-West Collaboration in the Mapping of Qing China.
 Leiden: Brill.
 [An excellent revision of the usual Eurocentric narrative about Jesuits and mapping in China]

 Dando, Christina Elizabeth.
 2017.
 Women and Cartography in the Progressive Era.
 London: Routledge.
 [This is a phenomenal work]

 Skurnik, Johanna.
 2017.
 Making Geographies: The Circulation of British Geographical Knowledge of Australia, 1829–1863.
 Turun yliopiston julkaisuja/Annales universitatis Turkensis, ser.
 B, 444.
 Turku: University of Turku.
 [Based on Johanna's recent dissertation, this is a wonderful, process-centered study]